You are here

 Exceptional Hand Care at Kansas Joint & Spine Specialists

-When you visit Kansas Joint & Spine Specialists in Wichita, you’ll meet with our board-certified hand doctor, Dr. Damion Walker.
-Our fellowship-trained medical expert treats patients just like you, helping restore them to better health and an improved quality of life.
+When you visit Kansas Joint & Spine Specialists in Wichita, you’ll meet with our specialty-trained hand doctor, Dr. Kellis Bulleigh.
+Our hand expert treats patients just like you, helping restore them to better health and an improved quality of life.
 He not only provides medical care and patient education, but he also has a deep understanding of the challenges patients with hand issues face and knows how to listen to and address your questions and concerns.

-However, if surgery is needed, our surgeon will apply his advanced skills to perform the surgery, using our state-of-the-art technology.
-He'll be with you every step of the way, from your first consultation at our office, during your surgical procedure, and through your recovery and rehabilitation.
+However, if surgery is needed, our hand surgeon will apply his advanced skills to perform the surgery, using our state-of-the-art technology.
+Whether you’re undergoing trigger finger release or another hand procedure, he’ll be with you every step of the way, from your first consultation at our office, during your surgical procedure, and through your recovery and rehabilitation.

-Contact us today to schedule an appointment with our doctor by phone at (316) 219-8299 or by using the request an appointment button below.
-We have convenient office locations in Wichita, Scott City, and El Dorado.
+Contact us today to schedule an appointment with our hand doctor by phone at (316) 219-8299 or by using the request an appointment button below.
+We have convenient office locations in Wichita, Scott City, El Dorado, and Anthony.